Tuna Stuffed Avocado

 - Tuna Salad Lettuce Wraps

-- Tuna Salad with Tomatoes, Cucumbers, Parsley, and Mint
+- Tuna Salad with Cucumbers, Tomatoes, Parsley, and Mint

 - Air Fryer Tuna Melt

-- Zucchini Noodles with Tuna and Green Olives
+- Tuna Zucchini Noodles with Green Olives

 - Tuna Avocado Tomato Salad